kairos-io/kairos-docs/content/en/docs/Architecture/cloud-init.md

 This means that you could ship an ISO with a bundled config (see [Automated install]({{< relref "../Installation/automated.md" >}}) or [Auroraboot]({{< relref "../Reference/auroraboot.md" >}}) to see how) that adds a generic configuration that you want everywhere, and using userdata you can then overwrite the default config if needed per node/datacenter/deployment, as the useradata is read and stored into `/oem` it will be read later in the process and overwrite whatever you shipped on the defaults bundled with the ISO.

 In order to see the final config, you can run on a running system `kairos-agent config` and that should show the final configuration after scanning all sources.

+NOTE: Other than configuration (for installation/upgrade/reset/etc), in the cloud config files, you can also define ["stages"](#boot-stages) to be run during boot.
+When the same stage is defined in more than one cloud config files, all definitions will be respected.
+In other words, stages won't be overwritten.

 ## Boot stages